zzragnar0kzz/C6ECSS/README.md

-# C6ECSS
+# Enhanced City-States Selection (ECSS) for Civilization VI
-Enhanced City-States Selection for Civilization VI
+A mod which enables additional Frontend setup options related to City-States.